 CAD 40,000 + Applicable taxes for one principal applicant

 CAD 10,000 + Applicable taxes per additional applicant

-What are the payment terms?
-50% due upon acceptance of Term Sheet, and 50% due upon submission of the letter of support to IRCC.
+What are the program fee payment terms?
+Our standard terms are 50% due upon acceptance of Term Sheet, and 50% due upon submission of the letter of support to IRCC.

 How do I get started?
 To get started simply fill out the application.
 Once we recieve your application we will be in touch for a quick call to discuss your candidacy and from there we will do a formal due diligence and interview process.
 This part of the process is very quick and you will know if you have been accepted into the program within about three weeks.

 Once you accept the offer, what will happen next?